thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-07-28-implications-ai-meet-our-new-resident.markdown

 {% include image file='karen-palmer.jpg'
    caption='Karen Palmer speaking at TEDxSydney' %}

-During her ThoughtWorks Arts Residency, Karen will be furthering development of her interactive film, RIOT.
+During her Thoughtworks Arts Residency, Karen will be furthering development of her interactive film, RIOT.
 This project is an emotionally responsive live-action film with 3D sound, and uses Artificial Intelligence (AI) technology, machine learning, and facial recognition to allow users to navigate through a dangerous riot in progress.

 <!--excerpt-ends-->